RussGlover/ts-code-problems/readme.md

 ## usage

+Each problem is a seperate file with a corresponding test file.

+`npm test .*fileName.test.ts` to run tests on a single file

-A coding problem is in src/index.ts.
-Run the test command to run the tests with watch mode.
+`npm run test:dev` to run tests in watch mode

-`npm test`